Analysis | For Trump to win, his campaign manager thinks he has to carry a state where he’s down 7 points

 But winning Michigan also opens up a third path, including Nevada and North Carolina.

-This gets Trump the bare minimum 270 electoral votes, meaning that he has to win that Maine district, or the election ends up in a tie and everything hits the fan.
-This path also requires that Trump win two states where he’s down by at least 6 points, not a trivial endeavor.
+This gets Trump the bare minimum 270 electoral votes, meaning he has to win that Maine district, or the election ends up in a tie and everything hits the fan.
+This path also requires that Trump win two states where he’s down by at least six points, not a trivial endeavor.

-At this point, you should be saying something along the lines of “but, wait, Trump was supposed to lose Pennsylvania and Michigan in 2016, too.”
+At this point, you should be saying something along the lines of, “But, wait, Trump was supposed to lose Pennsylvania and Michigan in 2016, too.”
 And that’s true.
 In fact, the polls in those states right now look an awful lot like the polls four years ago.
 In fact, Michigan is closer now than it was then, but Trump won it anyway.

 Show average, including